A Brief History

 The first famous success of the ACLU came in 1925 at the notorious Scopes “Monkey” Trial, the case concerning the right of a school teacher to teach evolution instead of creationism.
 Although Scopes was found guilty and fined a mere $100, the publicity garnered by the ACLU made the organization famous and a force to be reckoned with.
 (See 1960 movie, Inherit the Wind, or one of its several remakes.)

 Whether you criticize the ACLU for what causes they choose to take or not take (and both the left and right do!), or not, the fact is that they are a major player on the American stage of civil rights.
-What do you think of the ACLU?
-Feel free to express your opinions.
-It’s your right!
+Question for students (and subscribers): What do you think of the ACLU?
+Feel free to express your opinions in the comments section below this article.
+It is your right!

 Your readership is much appreciated!